New Orleans school board reverses little known ban on jazz

-NEW ORLEANS (AP) — The New Orleans school board has unanimously reversed a little known but century-old ban on jazz in schools in a city which played a huge role in developing jazz and where it is still played nightly at various venues.
+NEW ORLEANS (AP) — With its president saying it had racist origins, the New Orleans school board has unanimously reversed a little known but century-old ban on jazz in schools in a city which played a huge role in developing jazz and where it is still played nightly at various venues.

 “I’m very glad that we can rescind this policy.
 I want to acknowledge it.
 It was rooted in racism,” Orleans Parish School Board President Olin Parker said during the meeting Thursday night.
 “And I also want to acknowledge the tremendous contributions of our students and especially of our band directors, whose legacy continues from 1922 through present day.”